mrcavalcanti/mosaicoo/docs/sources/sharing/share-panel.md

 To share a direct link:

 1. Click **Copy**.
 This copies the default or the shortened URL to the clipboard.
-1. Send the copied URL to a Grafana user with authorization to view the link.
+1. Send the copied URL to a Mosaicoo user with authorization to view the link.
 1. You also optionally click **Direct link rendered image** to share an image of the panel.

 For more information, refer to the topic [Image rendering]({{< relref "../image-rendering/" >}}).